-OEco-health Unit
+Eco-health Unit

 In order to promote people's health in the world, it is essential to understand the health in the context of social and ecological interactions (Eco-system).
 By such multi-disciplinary approach this unit explicates factors associated to ill-health, especially infectious diseases which are preventable by appropriate counter measures.
-Main focuses are: 1) Emerging antimicrobial resistant bacterium in aquatic environment, 2) Problems related to tuberculosis medication under conditions of conflict and largescale disaster, 3) Rapid changes in Eco-system and morbidity pattern among ethnic minorities.
+Main focuses are: 1) Emerging antimicrobial resistant bacterium in aquatic environment, 2) Problems related to tuberculosis medication under conditions of conflict and large-scale disaster, 3) Rapid changes in Eco-system and morbidity pattern among ethnic minorities.

-In October 2013, we initiated cohort studies

-(children under 5 years of age) to investigate risk factors influence on child health in Savvannakhet province in Lao PDR.
-Since then we are following up the cohort every 2 weeks.
+In October 2013, Eco-health Unit initiated cohort studies (children under 5 years of age) to investigate risk factors influence on child health in Savvannakhet province in Lao PDR.
+Since then the cohort has been followed up every 2 weeks.
 This study will be continued until March 2018.